LukaNikcevic77/Bitter/README.md

 # <a href="https://clout-b3565.firebaseapp.com">Bitter</a>

-###  App where you write meanest stuff to your friends and collegues
+###  App where you write meanest stuff to your friends and colleagues

 **Note:**
 This webpage was made to be responsive on major desktop screen sizes only!
 Main focus wasnt to have prettiest app ever but responsive one for desktop sizes!